 If you live in an older period property, then your foundations may be shallower than new builds.
 Similarly, if the foundations are not done properly during construction, then this can also make your property more susceptible to subsidence.

 If your house is near a former quarry or pit, then the ground around could be unstable.
 If mining activity occurs nearby, then this can also have an impact on subsidence risk.
 You may be able to claim for subsidence damage caused by coal mining.

 A RICS building survey gives buyers the ultimate peace of mind in knowing a property’s history and susceptibility to subsidence.
 Purchasing a property without a professional building survey can expose buyers to the serious and expensive consequences of subsidence.
 If historical subsidence is found, then it is common practice to renegotiate the buying price in proportion to the cost of repair.
 At Chawton Hill, we are also able to help rectify issues linked to subsidence, using our strong network of contractors and specialists.

-If previous subsidence repairs have been carried out, the buyer’s conveyancing solicitor will ensure that suitable warranties are in place and that the property is insurable.
+If previous subsidence repairs have been carried out, then the buyer’s conveyancing solicitor will ensure that suitable warranties are in place and that the property is insurable.

-To arrange a building survey on your next home please contact us.
+If you have any questions or would like to arrange a building survey on your next home please contact us.